Are my dogs spiritual pups? I’d like to think that in between the wrestling and barking, they pause for reflection.

 Sophie will give up pushing Rufus out of the way for sofa space.

 Rufus will give up pushing Sophie out of the way everywhere else in the house.

-Both dogs will give up farting.
-I might try this as well.
+Both dogs will attempt to give up farting.
 No promises.

 We will all try to give up slothfulness, and consequently, find time to exercise more.

 Then as we ponder what it means to be good Earth critters, we might give up something that represents comfort in order to be more considerate to those who have much less.
 Should we give up some blankets?
 Should we give up some treats?

 My dogs are absurdly spoiled beasts since they are allowed pretty much anywhere in the house, other than the top of the kitchen table.
 Their day-to-day lives aren’t really about giving service to others (beyond my own entertainment).
 They are also both rescues, so they’ve experienced loss and some hardship already.
 But do they really need a dog bed in every single room?

 The NYTimes posted that out of the billion dogs alive on our planet, 750,000,000 of them are not pets.
 They live either alone or in groups and exist as strays, although the story tries to point out they are “much more than strays.”
 That may be true, but daily life is still much more of a struggle than most pets know, and they have to activate all of their powers to bond with food-givers.

 According to this story, dogs’ superpower is getting food from humans.
 It’s an impressive skill that does not diminish once brought into a loving home.
 Just ask my recent party guests how much food they offered my pups.
 Sophie and Rufus’s night included pretzels, roast beef, pasta, crackers, and cheesecake, all because they regarded my friends as the best thing to happen to the universe.